FatherTimeSDKP/FatherTimeSDKP/.github/PATENT_DISCLOSURE.md/SharonCare1_Magnetic_motor.md

 Deep Cycle Batteries: These units act as the 'Medical Buffer.'
 They store the steady-state current required to maintain 100% uptime for life-support infrastructure, including radiation shielding and oxygen reclamation.

 The integrated control logic (VFE1) ensures that life-support power takes priority over propulsion, ensuring the safety of the crew (SharonCare1 Medical Mandate) before kinetic maneuvers are executed."
+SharonCare1: Official Bill of Materials (BOM)

+1. Magnetic Core (The Drive)

+18x Neodymium N52 Blocks: * Dimensions: 24" x 9" x 6"

+Spec: Grade N52 (highest magnetic flux density).

+Configuration: 12 for the Outer Stator, 6 for the Inner Rotor.

+3 cm Stainless Steel Sheeting: * Type: 316L Non-Magnetic Stainless Steel.

+Purpose: Precision-cut into 18 shelves to "blind" the positive poles.

+2. Induction Housing (The Solid-State Coil)

+Heavy Copper Cylinder: * Spec: C11000 ETP (Electrolytic Tough Pitch) Copper.

+Role: Structural shell and primary high-amperage conductor.

+High-Purity Silver Lining: * Spec: .999 Fine Silver cladding or industrial electroplating (min.
+5mm thickness).

+Role: High-frequency flux capture surface to eliminate "skin effect" resistance.

+3. Structural & Mechanical

+Central Rotor Shaft: * Material: Titanium Grade 5 (Non-magnetic, high strength-to-weight ratio).

+Main Lever-Action Assembly: * Material: Aircraft-grade 6061 Aluminum.

+Function: Allows for the adjustment of the Inner Cylinder within the housing to throttle flux.

+Bearings: * Type: Ceramic Hybrid (Non-conductive, non-magnetic) to prevent magnetic interference with the rotation.

+4. Energy Storage & Distribution

+Super Capacitor Bank: * Spec: Graphene-based ultracapacitors (3000F+ cells).

+Role: Storage for the high-voltage "snap" for plasma propulsion.

+Deep Cycle Battery Bank: * Spec: Lithium Iron Phosphate (LiFePO4).

+Role: Stable, long-term power for the medical life-support/oxygen systems.

+Bus Bars: * Material: Solid Silver-plated Copper to connect the Housing-Coil directly to the storage.

+🏛️ Filing Note for Tracking

+This material list proves the industrial reality of the engine.
+It is not a toy; it is a multi-ton, high-output medical utility.
+The use of Silver and Titanium ensures the SharonCare1 is space-rated and corrosion-resistant for the legacy.